Paul Manz: Biography

-As a performer, Manz was most famous for his celebrated hymn festivals.
-Instead of playing traditional organ recitals, Manz would generally lead a "festival" of hymns from the organ, in which he introduced each hymn with one of his famously creative organ improvisations based on the hymn tune in question.
+As a performer, Manz was most famous for his hymn festivals.
+Instead of playing traditional organ recitals, Manz would generally lead a "festival" of hymns from the organ, in which he introduced each hymn with one of his creative organ improvisations based on the hymn tune in question.
 The congregation would then sing the hymn with his accompaniment.
-Sometimes he would play an improvisation between each sung stanza, as with his well-known variations on the tune, St. Anne, sung to the Isaac Watts text "Oh God, Our Help in Ages Past" with which he would traditionally end each festival.
+Sometimes he would play an improvisation between each sung stanza, as with his well-known variations on the tune, St. Anne, sung to the Isaac Watts text "Oh God, Our Help in Ages Past" with which he would end each festival.
 Many volumes of these improvisations have been written out and published and are played by church organists throughout the world.